crodier/software-blog/_posts/2023-09-22-message-formats.md

 language you may ever want to use in your organization is supported is one advantage.
-Usually the maintainer of the system in the major languages like Java and C++ is Google itself which leads to an overall high quality experience with the tech.
+Usually the maintainer of the system in the major languages like Java and C++ is Google itself which leads to a high quality developer experience.

 ### Avro comparison

-Avro is one with strong Java community support.
+Avro enjoys strong Java community support.
 Avro until recently lacked anything to compete with gRPC and therefore was not a serious candidate for most businesses.
 Avro was chosen by Confluent as the first